Workplace Management: How to Improve Staff Management and Work Efficiency

-I later told a sister in theabout my state, and she read a passage of God’s words for me: “Among all things of creation, from the great to the small, from the small to the microscopic, there was none which was not created by the authority and power of the Creator, and there was a unique and inherent necessity and value to the existence of each creature.
-Regardless of the differences in their shape and structure, they had but to be made by the Creator to exist under the authority of the Creator.”
-She also read something else from Sermons and Fellowship on Entry Into Life: “Be able to approach others properly.
+I later told a sister in the church about my state, and she read a passage from Sermons and Fellowship on Entry Into Life: “Be able to approach others properly.
 That is, don’t look up to them, but don’t look down on them.
 Whether another person is foolish or intelligent, if they are of high or low caliber, if they are rich or poor, you should not be biased and rely on emotions.
 Don’t force your own preferences on others and particularly do not force your own dislikes on others.
 This is not forcing someone into something they don’t want to do.
 When doing things do not just look at yourself; you must also look at the other person and learn more about how to be considerate of others so that others may benefit.”

-She then shared this in fellowship: “There is a need for every single thing created by God to exist; everyone has their strengths and their own inherent value.
-Even though every one of us grows up in different environments and is of different caliber, we have to treat people the way they should be treated and do more to find out what people’s strong points are, then find a suitable position for them based on their strengths.
+She then shared this in fellowship: “Everyone has their strengths and their own inherent value.
+We have to treat people the way they should be treated and do more to find out what people’s strong points are, then find a suitable position for them based on their strengths.
 Don’t try to put a square peg into a round hole.
 It’s not fair to always treat people and demand things of them based on our own personal standards, and it comes from an arrogant disposition.
 That’s why we need to be more understanding and tolerant of others’ deficiencies and shortcomings.
 We should help others from a place of love—that’s the only way to achieve fairness in our dealings.”

 After hearing this sister’s fellowship, I understood that God has created everyone differently, and that we all have our individual strengths.
 I shouldn’t look down on others, and I particularly shouldn’t impose my own demands on others, trying to force them to do work they just can’t do.
 Instead, I should make suitable arrangements based on their capabilities while also learning how to respect and be understanding of others; I also need to do everything I can to help them.
 I also thought of the fact that that employee hadn’t been in the position for very long and wasn’t very familiar with the position.
 Not completing tasks well was excusable, and I should be understanding and arrange suitable work for her.
 I couldn’t be too demanding.